BRAIN INJURY

 2. Non-Traumatic Brain Injury (Acquired Brain Injury - ABI)

-Symptoms of Brain Injury
+Brain Injury Symptoms

 1. Physical Symptoms

-• Dizziness and balance problems
+• Dizziness and balance problems.

 • Seizures

-• Nausea or vomiting
+• Nausea or vomiting.

-• Weakness or paralysis in limbs
+• Weakness or paralysis.

 2. Cognitive & Behavioral Symptoms

-• Confusion or disorientation
+• Confusion or mental fog.

-• Mood swings, irritability, or depression
+• Mood instability, anxiety, or depression.

-• Personality changes or impulsive behavior
+• Personality changes or impulsive behavior.

 3. Sleep & Fatigue Symptoms

-• Excessive drowsiness
+• Excessive daytime sleepiness

-Diagnosis & Evaluation at Mir Neurology
+Brain Injury Diagnosis at Mir Neurology

 Diagnostic Tests Include